AmitKumar1903/CustomerChurnPrediction/README.md

 - **Preprocessing**: Input data is transformed to match the model’s feature set.
 - **Prediction**: The trained model predicts whether the customer is likely to churn.
 - **Visualization**: Display of feature importance and data distribution.
+This project allows users to predict customer churn in two ways:
+✅ Single Entry Mode – Users can manually input customer details and get an instant prediction.
+✅ Bulk Prediction Mode – Users can upload a CSV file, and the app will process multiple entries at once, returning a CSV file with predictions.

+📌 How to Use the Bulk Prediction Feature
+Prepare a CSV file with customer details (must match the required input format).
+Upload the file via the web app’s CSV upload feature.
+The app processes the file and applies the trained model to make predictions.
+Download the output CSV containing churn predictions for all customers.

 ## ⚙️ How to Run the Project
 To run this project locally, follow these simple steps: